bitextor/bitextor/docs/CONFIG.md

 ```

 * `preprocessor`: this options allows to select one of two text extraction tools, `warc2text` (default) or `warc2preprocess`. `warc2text` is faster but less flexibile (less options) than `warc2preprocess`.
 There is another preprocessor, but cannot be set, and that is `prevertical2text`.
 This preprocessor will be used automatically when you have prevertical files, which is the format of the SpiderLing crawler.
 The reason why cannot be set is because is not a generic preprocessor, but specific for SpiderLing files.
+* `preverticals_cld2`: by default, `prevertical2text` looks for a cld2 paragraph language identification.
+If the preverticals used don't have this mark, preverticals_cld2 must be False to use the trigram model language identification
 * `langs`: list of languages that will be processed in addition to `lang1` and `lang2`
 * `PDFprocessing`: option that allows to select a specific PDF processor.
 It is possible to use [pdfextraxt](https://github.com/bitextor/python-pdfextract) or [apacheTika](https://github.com/bitextor/python-apachetika) instead of poppler `pdf2html` converter
 * `PDFextract_configfile`: set a path for a PDFExtract config file, specially for language models for a better sentence splitting (see [more info](https://github.com/bitextor/pdf-extract/#pdfextractjson))